-Ohio Catastrophic Injury and Product Liability Attorney
+Ohio Catastrophic Injury & Product Liability Attorney Investigating Construction Accidents

 Construction accidents cause the second most fatal occupational industries in Ohio.
 Furthermore, the CDC reported that although the construction industry has roughly 8% of the U.S.’s workers, construction accidents account for 22% (nearly a fourth) of the nation’s work related fatalities, the largest number reported for any industry.

 Construction accidents can be devastating and career ending.
 Worker’s Compensation will often not provide sufficient compensation for the injury that was suffered.
-Therefore, it is important to contact a qualifed and experienced construction accident lawyer to review the case.
+Therefore, it is important to contact a qualified and experienced construction accident lawyer to review the case.
 There are a number of remedies that may be available in addition to Worker’s Compensation to assist the injured worker and his or her family in rebuilding their lives.

 Joe Lyon is a highly rated and compassionate Cincinnati personal injury lawyer who has had success representing victims of construction accidents.
 The Lyon Firm works with OSHA experts, construction site design experts, and vocational experts to investigate and determine whether poor management, negligent operational procedures, co workers negligence or a defective product caused the injury.

 Construction Site Negligence: Catastrophic leg amputation: (Trenton, Ohio) Joe Lyon represented a construction flagger who lost his leg when excavator rolled over him while he was performing flagging duties.
-Extensive litigation proved that the accident occurred due to negligent design of the construction site –including a lack of signs, organization –negligent training of the driver of the machine, and negligent operation of the machine.
+Extensive litigation proved that the accident occurred due to negligent design of the construction site –including a lack of signs, organization–negligent training of the driver of the machine, and negligent operation of the machine.

 The employers had the injured worker sign workers compensation forms in the hospital to attempt to hide behind workers compensation immunity.
 The court ruled in favor of Plaintiff’s Motion for Summary Judgment that the worker was an independent contractor and applied a general negligence standard.